Meet Holly (she/they)

 I’ve had my fair share of experiences that left me cracked open, shattered, groundless.
 Experiences I would never choose to do again, yet they’ve taught me how to tend to the depths of grief and injustice.
-They have left me fuller, deeper, more empathic, more alive, more connected to all that is.
+They have left me fuller, more compassionate, alive, courageous and connected to all that is.

-When I was 21, I experienced another life-shattering event.
+A decade later, when I was 21, I experienced another life-shattering event.
 Something that left me forever scarred, and completely blown open.
 Six weeks before graduating from college, I was run over by a drunk driver who fled the scene with the help of his fraternity brothers.
 They lied to the paramedics about what happened, would not speak to the police, and hid the driver in a fraternity annex in the days following.
 While the driver was convicted of a felony, the overall lack of accountability continues to this day.
 In addition to the relational and emotional harm I experienced, I suffered from a traumatic brain injury which left me with over 200 stitches in my head, a broken pelvis, and crushed knee.
 That night the doctors couldn’t tell me if I would live.
 Later they told me I would never finish my college degree and never go on to get a Masters or Doctorate (proved them wrong on all counts — told you my soul is rebellious).
 I’m eternally grateful to my sister, Ivy, and parents who supported me as I navigated the world after this threshold experience.

-And, of course, I’ve been through other losses and transitions including devastating breakups, divorce, a chronically and terminally ill sister, witnessing the ongoing destruction of nature and animals, and living in an unjust and domesticated civilization.
+My other sorrows include a divorce and significant breakups (including with friends), an abortion, witnessing the ongoing destruction of nature and animals, and living in an unjust and domesticated civilization.
 All of these have pained me and changed me.
 None of these are mine alone; everyone has stories of loss and sorrow, some similar, some completely different.
 And, of course, weaved within all of this, I’ve had times of wild joy, falling in love, and feeling awe for the people and places around me.

 Transpersonal Counseling Psychology, Naropa University